Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

 I can’t lie, I’m starting to get nervous that we’re losing these traditional recipes.
 People nowadays are taking these old traditional recipes and adding in all sorts of crazy stuff and saying it’s authentic.

-You have to research things like and find out it’s true roots and the intent of the recipe, because more times than not I think you’ll be very surprised by them.
+You have to research things like and find out its true roots and the intent of the recipe, because of more times than not I think you’ll be very surprised by them.

 It’s an incredibly simple recipe consisting of chicken and mirepoix that is cooked and braised in a simple tomato broth with herbs.
 Cacciatore translates from Italian to English as “hunter.”